JumpLink/node-mpris/README.md

 Control you media player with node.js!

-This is a node.js implementation of [MPRIS](http://specifications.freedesktop.org/mpris-spec/latest/) (Media Player Remote Interfacing Specification) a spec that describes a standard D-Bus interface for making media players available in other applications or for other programming languages.
+This is a node.js implementation of [MPRIS](http://specifications.freedesktop.org/mpris-spec/latest/) (Media Player Remote Interfacing Specification) a spec that describes a standard D-Bus interface for making media players available in other applications and/or other programming languages.

 ##Supported media players: